kdaily/DermJournalClub_20130614/presentation/index.md

 > - High-impact false positives by the truckload
 > - Let's rewrite the textbooks - the marketing, mass media hype, and PR textbooks!

+---

+## Thought experiment

+1. Synthesize a random human genome.
+Do ENCODE again.
+2. Repeat.

+What would we find?

+---

 ## Not all bad
 - Extensive resource/dataset
 - All data AND CODE are available; entire paper should be reproducible